nevil-ing/egerton_university_app/README.md

 - Integrated top bar with Egerton University branding.

 ### Backend
-- **Python Flask Scraper** to fetch news and updates from Egerton University's website dynamically.
+- **Nextjs  Scraper** to fetch news and updates from Egerton University's website dynamically.
 - Processed data stored securely on **Cloud Firestore** for scalability and real-time access.

 ### Notifications